Key Sections of this Blog

 --region us-east-1

-# Add memory records in batch
+# Add memory records

 aws bedrock-agentcore batch-create-memory-records \